stuartellis/multiform/README.md

 https://github.com/stuartellis/multiform/tree/main/docs/terraform-stacks-spec/0.4.0/README.md

-Any other directories that contain Terraform code are ignored.
+You then customise the configuration:

+1. Add environments to the *terraform1/stacks/environments/* directory
+2. Add standard files for your stacks to *terraform1/stacks/definitions/template/*.
+The *stack-new* target automatically copies the contents of *template/* into each new stack.
-Ensure that your *.gitignore* files prevent Terraform state and temporary files from being added to source control.
+3. Add a *.gitignore* file to the *terraform1/* directory, or ensure that your existing *.gitignore* files prevent Terraform state and temporary files from being added to source control.

 > If you fork this repository, update the URL in the file *make/tools/stacktools/cli.mk* to point to the conventions README in your fork.